Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 SOFTWARE PR REVIEW TEAM G-N

-This week, the PR Review Team’s summary for team members with names starting from G–N, covering their work on the Highest Good Network software, was managed by Govind Sajithkumar (Software Project Manager).
-The Highest Good Network software is a foundation for measuring our results of advancing sustainable resource development and access.
-This week’s active members of this team were: Kanishk Agarwal (Software Engineer)Kurtis Ivey (Full Stack Developer)Manvi Kishore (Software Engineer)Nahiyan Ahmed (Full Stack Software Developer)Namitha Pawar (Software Engineer), and Nathan Hoffman (Software Engineer).
-They reviewed all the Highest Good Network PRs (Pull Requests) shared in this week’s update.
-Learn more about how the Highest Good Network measures advancing sustainable resource development and access by exploring the Highest Good Network open-source hub.
-The collage below shows a compilation of the work from this team.
+This week, the PR Review Team’s summary for members with names starting from G–N, managed by Govind Sajithkumar (Software Project Manager), highlights their contributions to the Highest Good Network software.
+This platform serves as a foundation for measuring our progress toward sustainable resource development and access.
+Active team members included Kanishk Agarwal (Software Engineer)Kurtis Ivey (Full Stack Developer)Manvi Kishore (Software Engineer)Nahiyan Ahmed (Full Stack Software Developer)Namitha Pawar (Software Engineer), and Nathan Hoffman (Software Engineer).
+They reviewed all PRs shared in this update.
+Learn more about how the platform measures sustainable resource development and access by exploring the Highest Good Network open source hub.
+The team’s progress is illustrated in the collage below.

 Highest Good Network Software, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, pull request, PR review, PR review team, software team, software development, Highest Good Network, Highest Good society, One Community, MERN Stack, software engineering,Use MongoDB, React.js, Node.js, Express.js, open source software